-You can find the Pole Star, Polaris, by following a line drawn through Dubhe and Merak, the two end stars in the bowl part of Ursa Major (Great Bear), as this diagram shows [INSERT IMAGE].
+You can find the North Star, Polaris, by following a line drawn through Dubhe and Merak, the two end stars in the bowl part of Ursa Major (Great Bear).

 However, Polaris does not look very bright to us because it is so far away.
 Polaris is 431 light years away from Earth: over 6400 million million kilometres (4000 million million miles).